-You can find out if you have a C wire by doing the following:
+You can determine if you have a C wire by doing the following:

-- Switch off power to the thermostat at the breaker.
+- Turn off power to the thermostat at the breaker.

 - Remove the thermostat and look at the wiring.

 - If there are five or six multicolored wires, you have what’s required for a smart thermostat.
-You might be thinking what color is the C wire on a thermostat—and the answer to that is often blue.
+You might be thinking what color is the C wire on a thermostat—and the answer to that is typically blue.

 Do Nest or ecobee Need a C Wire?

-Rely on Gee & Missler Heating & Air Conditioning for Your Smart Thermostat Installation Needs
+Trust Gee & Missler Heating & Air Conditioning for Your Smart Thermostat Installation Needs

 At Gee & Missler Heating & Air Conditioning, we’re always on the lookout for methods to keep you comfier while keeping energy costs reasonable.
 If you have questions about installing a smart thermostat without a C wire, reach us at 734-284-1224.
 We can help you choose the right model for your house and even put in new wiring if needed.